This project supports these SDGs:

 One of the questions I‘m most frequently asked is, “When will electric vehicles become mainstream?” to which I invariably reply, “They already are.”

 The electrification of the automobile is arguably the greatest force transforming our industry.
 Appearing as early as the 1800’s, electricity has served us increasingly well across the automotive spectrum, giving rise to continuous advances in lighting, ignition, communications, processing, propelling, regenerating, all manner of efficiencies, and more.
-Today, electricity—along with the connectivity and autonomy that it enables—is powering the industry‘s transformation toward a new paradigm of sustainable mobility for all.
+Today, electricity—along with the connectivity and autonomy that it enables—is powering the industry‘s transformation towards a new paradigm of sustainable mobility for all.

-So, in summary, when someone asks you, “When will electric cars become mainstream?
+So, in summary, when someone asks you, “When will electric vehicles become mainstream?
 And how is Toyota participating?” you‘ll be able to smile and reply, “They already are, and we’re helping lead the way.”